bodaro/riveroad/important.md

 * No shoes in the house (especially wet shoes and boots)
 * Do not smoke on the property
 * The house is in the woods.
 There may be rodents and other animals on the grounds and in the house.
 There may be insects in the house.
 There are coyotes (which may eat your pets) and occasionally there are bears in the area.
+* If you have dogs, you _must_ report that to me before booking.
+You _must__ crate them if you leave them alone (you must read the dogs section under House)
 * Make sure _all_ of your guests are aware of these items and the _Rules_ page.

 ##### Operations